 But the matrimonial pressure to suddenly wed, in this slice of the world at least, is dwarfed by the artistic pressure to enter engagement in style.
 I read a recent study that showed the very first question asked of most newly engaged women is "How'd he do it?," while the first asked of men is "So should I, like, not jerk it to her anymore?"
 In this life, it's not the engagement that counts, it's the proposal.

+Some men hide the ring in a forthcoming dessert dish, or they drop it into a champagne glass.
+Some lure their future betrothed out of the apartment and have friends and family decorate their shared living space in the couple's absence.
+I've always been partial to the scavenger hunt full of personal memories and locations around a particular city, as we'll re-visit in a moment.
 These thoughtful, if schmaltzy, engagements have become the norm (again, at least in our nape of the geographic neck).
 And yet I've never quite figured out why more people haven't put this much creativity into breakups.
 Seriously, how flippin' sweet would it be to apply the same effort and wit into calling off a long relationship as cementing one in holy matrimony?
 It'll be ever more special if the dumpee doesn't see it coming, expecting a ring instead of heartache.

 An example: Take a moment to watch this video.
 Classic switcheroo.